dmattek/ARCOS/README.md

 ![](https://user-images.githubusercontent.com/25979488/123080758-8d053180-d41d-11eb-9d05-b17786091696.mp4)

-Despite its focus on cell signalling, the framework can be also applied to other spatially correlated phenomena that occur over time.
+Despite its focus on cell signalling, the framework can be also applied to other spatially correlated phenomena that occur over time in an arbitrary spatial dimension.

 ## Implementations

-This repository refers to the R implementation.
-Other implementations
+This repository covers the R implementation.
+For other implementations
-available:
+check:

 -   [arcos4py](https://github.com/bgraedel/arcos4py), a Python
     implementation written by Benjamin Grädel.